 This monumental collection deserves a monumental space to be seen, hence the creation of the Leon Levy and Shelby White Court in 2007.

 This huge peristyle court in a two-story skylit atrium is a "museum-within-the-museum" as impressive as the historic art and objects on display within.

 Above the museum is this large rooftop garden with unrivaled views of Central Park and the surrounding buildings.

 There are two bars on either end of the rooftop.
 Sometimes the roof garden will feature a contemporary art installation.

-Hours are Sunday-Tuesday and Thursday 11 am to 4:15 pm, Friday and Saturday 11 am to 4 pm and again from 5 pm to 8:30 pm.
+Hours are Sunday-Tuesday and Thursday 11 am to 4:15 pm, Friday and Saturday from 11 am to 4 pm, and again from 5 pm to 8:30 pm.
 Closed Wednesday.

 How To Visit The Met

 For information on visiting The Metropolitan Museum of Art, read our in-depth post, Metropolitan Museum of Art Tickets and Discounts, and watch the video below.